 University of Michigan State College Fellowship - By action of the Board of Regents, each of the faculties of the accredited colleges of the State of Michigan is authorized to nominate annually to the Executive Board of the Graduate School some member of the graduating class, or some one of its graduates of not more than four years' standing, as a suitable candidate for a State College Fellowship.
 In each case an alternate may be nominated.
-All nominations are sent by the College to the Dean of the Graduate School not later than February 15 preceding the academic year for which the recommendation is made; accompanying each should be an official record of the candidate's undergraduate work and three letters of recommendation.
-The stipend is \$1,600 for two semesters of full-time work.
+All nominations are sent by the College to the Dean of the Graduate School not later than February 15 preceding the academic year for which the recommendation is made; accompanying each nomination should be an official record of the candidate's undergraduate work and three letters of recommendation.
+The stipend is \$2,000 plus registration fees for two semesters of full-time work.

-Students wishing to make application for this fellowship should consult the Chairman of the Scholarship Committee of Calvin College not later than January 15.
+Students wishing to make application for this fellowship should consult the Coordinator of Graduate School Fellowships, Dr. Charles Miller of Calvin College not later than January 1.

 University of Michigan Scholarships for Graduates of the Pre-Engineering Course - The University of Michigan offers a limited number of scholarships to worthy and needy students who have completed their pre-engineering course and who transfer to the University of Michigan to complete their work for an engineering degree.
 The amount of the scholarship is \$500, or more, a year.
 These scholarships are offered only to residents of Michigan.
-Pre-engineering students who are interested should see the Chairman of the Engineering Department or the Dean of the College before March 15.
+Pre-engineering students who are interested should see the Chairman of the Engineering Department or the Chairman of the Scholarship Committee before March 1.

 University of Michigan School of Business Administration Tuition Scholarship - This scholarship is awarded annually to a graduate of Calvin College who has majored in Business Administration and who is recommended for the scholarship by the members of the Economics Department.
-Seniors who are interested should see the Chairman of the Economics Department before March 15.
+Seniors who are interested should see the Chairman of the Economics Department before February 15.